-Students will understand various components of multicultural teams such as how to build trust and resolve crosscultural conflict.
-Emphasis is placed on building collective unity around a common vision and the leader's development of qualities and skills necessary to navigate a multicultural team.common vision and the leader's development of qualities and skills necessary to navigate a multicultural team.
+Students will understand various components of multicultural teams such as how to build trust and resolve cross-cultural conflict.
+Emphasis is placed on building collective unity around a common vision and the leader's development of qualities and skills necessary to navigate a multicultural team.